-The Relationship Between Vitamin D Deficiency and Type 1 Diabetes
+Relationship Between Vitamin D Deficiency and Type 1 Diabetes

 Evidence That Vitamin D May Prevent Type 1 Diabetes

 This is a ground breaking study!
-If some drug achieved this kind of result, it would hit the headlines and become the standard of care at once.
-Sadly, even many diabetes experts are not aware of this astounding study even though the study was published in 2001 in the prestigious British medical journal called Lancet.
+If some drug achieved this kind of result, it would hit the headlines and become the standard of care at once, isn’t it.
+Sadly, even many diabetes experts are not aware of this amazing study even though the study was published in 2001 in the prestigious British medical journal called Lancet.
 Investigators in the U.S. continue to spend millions of dollars in their pursuit of a “drug” to prevent Type 1 diabetes.
 So far, this kind of research has produced disappointing results.
 Amazingly, they have largely ignored the strong evidence that shows the outstanding role of Vitamin D in preventing Type 1 diabetes.
 Vitamin D is not a drug.
 There is no glory or huge profits in simply telling people to take enough Vitamin D.

 It is interesting to note that the recommended allowance of Vitamin D for infants in Finland was reduced from 2000 I.U. to 1000 I.U. per day in 1975 and then further reduced to 400 I.U. per day in 1992.
 (For comparison, in the U.S. it has been 200 I.U. a day).
 This reduction in the daily allowance had no scientific basis except the observation that this amount of Vitamin D is present in a teaspoonful of cod-liver oil which has long been considered safe and effective in preventing rickets.

-In the last decades, the incidence of Type 1 diabetes in Finland has been climbing, which is most likely related to the decrease in the daily recommended allowance of Vitamin D. As of 1999, Finland has the highest reported incidence of Type 1 diabetes in the world (3).
-In Finland, the yearly sunshine (and therefore, Vitamin D skin synthesis) is much lower compared to more southern areas.
+In the last decades, the incidence of Type 1 diabetes in Finland has been climbing, which is most likely related to the decrease in the daily recommended allowance of Vitamin D. As of 1999, Finland has the highest reported incidence of Type 1 diabetes in the world.3 In Finland, the yearly sunshine (and therefore, Vitamin D skin synthesis) is much lower compared to more southern areas.
 Therefore, the population in Finland is at even higher risk for Vitamin D deficiency.

 Not only in Finland, but in other countries as well, scientists have discovered the amazing power of Vitamin D supplementation in preventing Type 1 diabetes.
-In one such study called EURODIAB (4), researchers found Vitamin D supplementation during infancy can significantly reduce the risk for developing Type 1 diabetes.
-This study was carried out in seven centers in different countries across a variety of populations in Europe.
+In one such study called EURODIAB researchers found Vitamin D supplementation during infancy can significantly reduce the risk for developing Type 1 diabetes.4 This study was carried out in seven centers in different countries across a variety of populations in Europe.

 Study from the USA on Vitamin D and Type 1 Diabetes